lazyjinn1/Movie-API/README.md

 ### Prerequisites

-To run the Simple JS Pokedex App, you need a web browser with JavaScript enabled, along with the dependencies listed under package.json:
+To run this App, you need a web browser with JavaScript enabled, along with the dependencies listed under package.json:

 "bcrypt": "^5.1.1",
 "body-parser": "^1.20.2",